Mikael61/SND/README.md

 # SND
-Some data for workshop taken from previous workshops held in Borås
+Some data for SND workshop taken from previous workshops held in Borås

+Please observe that data is used by permission from James Cummings on behalf of Oxford Text Archive